JoseEspinosa/EBI_cancer_workshop_visualization/README.md

 **Could you predict which sample belongs to kidney or renal cancers ?** [solution](solutions/_vcf3.md)

+*Note: we can try to cluster based and the number of somatic mutation as, it is well accepted that different cancer could lead to different level of mutation burden.
+In that case S01, S04 and S05 would be clustered togther with low burden and S02, S03, S06 would be clustered as high burden.
+We would see later if this early prediction is accurate. *

+**Note: We should use mutational signatures!!!**

 now we can use the reference and the position of the mutation to look up the bases on either side of the mutation i.e. the mutation context.